Friendswood Leash Law and Dangerous Dog Law

 (7) Is dangerous and its owner does not register such animal as required in subsection (f) of this section; or

-(8) Is dangerous and its owner does not build, obtain, or provide an enclosure and confine said animal within said enclosure within 30 days of such notification.
+(8) Is dangerous and its owner does not build, obtain, or provide an enclosure and confine said animal within the enclosure within 30 days of such notification.

 (j) Exemptions.
 The provisions of this section shall not apply to any law enforcement agency when a dog is being used for law enforcement purposes.